A Plethora of D-Day Books

 As a first-generation American citizen born to two immigrants from Colombia, I don’t have any personal connection to the Second World War.
 Yes, Colombia joined the Allies (then called the United Nations) in 1943, and it made its own contribution to the war effort against Nazi Germany, Fascist Italy, and militarist Japan.
 However, unlike Brazil or Mexico, my parents’ homeland did not send an expeditionary force to either the European theater or the Pacific, and my dad, who in 1944 was a 25-year-old pilot learning how to fly transport and passenger aircraft for what eventually would be called Avianca, never saw combat even though he had a commission in the Colombian Air Force Reserves.

-(On my mom’s side, I have to point out that my Uncle Octavio was also a young man and could have been drafted into the Colombian military.
+(On my mom’s side, I must point out that my Uncle Octavio was also a young man and could have been drafted into the Colombian military.
 But my grandfather – like many patriarchs of the wealthy class that ran the country – simply paid a bribe to keep his middle child from serving in the armed forces.)

-And yet, as the only U.S.-born member of my Colombian-American family (my mom and older half-sister became naturalized U.S. citizens in 1996), I have long been drawn to books, films, and documentaries about the events of June 6, 1944 and the liberation of France.
+And yet, as the only U.S.-born member of my Colombian American family (my mom and older half-sister became naturalized U.S. citizens in 1996), I have long been drawn to books, films, and documentaries about the events of June 6, 1944 and the liberation of France.

 In my Ikea-bought Billy bookshelves there are books that either focus exclusively on D-Day itself or go further and examine the 77-day campaign from June 6 to August 25, 1944 (the day Paris was liberated).
 They are: